jamesformica/property-demo/README.md

 A simple real estate demo site by James Formica.

 > I have actively tried to go as vanilla as possible with this project.
 Intentionally not using CSS pre-processors such as Sass or Less, or Coffee Script and such.
-I've also given jQuery the boot, who needs it anyway?!
+I've also given jQuery the boot, vanilla all the way!!

 ### Tech Stack
 - **RequireJs**: Asynchronous Module Definition (AMD) loading